natural/zukai/README.md

 ###### `Model.defaultPutOptions`

-Hash with the default values used when calling the connection `put` method.
-The keys and values in the hash mirror the defaults in the [PBC Store Object](http://docs.basho.com/riak/latest/references/apis/protocol-buffers/PBC-Store-Object/) documentation.
+Object with the default values used when calling the connection `put` method.
+The keys and values in the object mirror the defaults in the [PBC Store Object](http://docs.basho.com/riak/latest/references/apis/protocol-buffers/PBC-Store-Object/) documentation.

 ###### `Model.defaultGetOptions`

-Hash with the default values used when calling the connection `get` method.
-The keys and values in the hash mirror the defaults in the [PBC Fetch Object](http://docs.basho.com/riak/latest/references/apis/protocol-buffers/PBC-Fetch-Object/) documentation.
+Object with the default values used when calling the connection `get` method.
+The keys and values in the object mirror the defaults in the [PBC Fetch Object](http://docs.basho.com/riak/latest/references/apis/protocol-buffers/PBC-Fetch-Object/) documentation.

 ###### `Model.defaultDelOptions`

-Hash with the default values used when calling the connection `del` method.
-The keys and values in the hash mirror the defaults in the [PBC Delete Object](http://docs.basho.com/riak/latest/references/apis/protocol-buffers/PBC-Delete-Object/) documentation.
+Object with the default values used when calling the connection `del` method.
+The keys and values in the object mirror the defaults in the [PBC Delete Object](http://docs.basho.com/riak/latest/references/apis/protocol-buffers/PBC-Delete-Object/) documentation.

 ###### `Model.registry` and `object.registry`

-Hash with all models created by the library.
+Object with all models created by the library.
 Super nice for looking up models by name at runtime.
 Used internally by the `walk` function to instantiate linked values into model objects.